- About Rudolph Law

 Felony Conviction As Juvenile & Prohibited

 If a juvenile convicted of a crime would have been charged with a Felony if he or she were an adult, the juvenile is a prohibited person.
-For purposes of the statute prohibiting a felon from possessing a firearm, a juvenile is any person under the age of 18 years, unless a court subsequently determines that the person is not likely to act in a manner dangerous to public safety 942.29(8).
+For purposes of the statute prohibiting a felon from possessing a firearm, a juvenile is any person under the age of 18 years, unless a Court subsequently determines that the person is not likely to act in a manner dangerous to public safety.
+Wisconsin Statute 942.29(8).

 Restraining Order or Injunction Prohibiting Carrying A Firearm